For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7 alternatives to an internship

-On the hunt for some invaluable professional experience to boost your CV, but not keen on working for free?
-We've got some great alternatives to internships for you!
+Looking for some professional experience to boost your CV, but not keen on working for free?
+We have some great alternatives to internships for you!

 girl travelling and girl looking fed up